yuyosa/CP3407/user_stories/user_story_02.md

 # User Story 3:
 ## Title:
-BookNest – Web Platform for Library Book Management
+My Clean – Mobile App for Booking Home Cleaning Services
 ## Description:
-As a librarian, I want a website where I can manage book inventory, track borrow/return dates, and register users, so that the library system is efficient and digital.
-The system should include a relational database for storing user accounts, book metadata, and transaction history.
+As a customer, I want to use the My Clean mobile app to schedule and manage home cleaning appointments, so that I can easily find trusted cleaners, choose services, and track upcoming appointments.
+The app should store user profiles, booking history, and cleaner availability in a secure database.
-### Priority: High
+### Priority: Medium
 ### Estimate: 2 days

 # User Story 4: